Who We Are

 Volunteer

 We invite individuals, teams, or groups (community or student) to come out to the George Jones Farm to help us with a variety of tasks, year-round.
-The types of work can vary greatly, from harvesting crops, to natural building, to sustainable energy, to trail building and maintenance.
-Sports teams, church groups, and student clubs are all welcome to get their service in with us.
+Tasks may include weeding, watering, harvesting crops, preparing City Fresh shares, natural building, sustainable energy projects, trail building and maintenance, and equipment and facility upkeep.
+Sports teams, church groups, corporations, and student clubs are all welcome to schedule service days with us.

 Contact us or use our Volunteer Form to get started.